rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 <img src="{% asset_path rackspace-email/add-rackspace-email-mailboxes/rackspace-email-greyed-out-button.png %}" alt="" />

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace Cloud Office admin ID and password.

-2. In the **Go to section** list, choose **Rackspace Email**.

-3. Click the **Email Accounts** tab.

-4. If you have multiple domains, select the appropriate domain name.

-5. Click the **Upgrade this plan** link.

-6. In the appropriate section, add the number of mailboxes that you need.

-7. Click **Continue**.

-8. If the order summary looks correct, click **Complete Order**.

 ### Add a single mailbox

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace Cloud Office admin ID and password.

-2. In the **Go to section** list, select **Rackspace Email**.

-3. Click the **Email Accounts** tab.
+2. Select "Mailboxes" within the Rackspace Email section.

-4. If you have multiple domains, select the appropriate domain name.
+3. If you have multiple domains, select the appropriate domain name.

+4. If you have multiple domains, select the domain you wish to add a mailbox to.

 5. Click **Add Mailbox**.

     <img alt="" src="{% asset_path rackspace-email/add-rackspace-email-mailboxes/(E%26A)AddingAMailbox.png %}" />

     **Note:** If the **Add Mailbox** button is unavailable, you must add the necessary licenses to your account before you can add a mailbox.
-See the "Add licenses" section.
+See [Add a mailbox license](#add-a-mailbox-license) for instructions.

 6. Enter the following information in the fields provided: